tintulip/cla-organisation/README.md

 ### Deny IAM users logging through the console

 This policy removes the ability for an IAM user to create a password and therefore be able to login through the IAM console.
 It can be found in [deny_console_logins.tf](./deny_console_logins.tf).
 Any situation which requires the use of logging in through the console can be done through logging in via SSO.
+This is to prevent risks from weak passwords.

 ## Usage